Climate change, do we care?

 So, I wanted to gauge whether my mum (who stays up-to-date with the mainstream news media) cared about climate change and, if so, what she thought could be done about it.

-What made me chuckle about her response was that I kinda feel the same, even if I’ve been curious about ‘sustainability’, its meaning and the role of a designer for a few years.
+What made me chuckle about her response was that I kind of feel the same, even though I’ve been curious about ‘sustainability’, its meaning, and the role of a designer for a few years.

 Yes, it matters